Tac321/Steering-MPC/README.md

 1) Install ...
 2) Use quadprog, "MPC_vars.interface = 'quadprog';" Note: use of Quadprog yeilds more accurate solution than my QP solver.
 ### Run code
-1) run simulation.m
+1) Run simulation.m
-2) play with the tunning in getMPC_vars.m
+2) Play with the tunning in getMPC_vars.m
-3) change the car model between FullSize and ORCA
+3) Change the car model between FullSize and ORCA
-4) change the track layout between the ORCA and the RCP track
+4) Change the track layout between the ORCA and the RCP track

 ## Illustration
 <img src="https://github.com/alexliniger/MPCC/blob/master/Images/MPC_sim.gif" width="700" />

 ## Papers
-The papers referenced for these two codes are:
+The papers referenced throughout this repository:
 F. Borrelli, P. Falcone, T. Keviczky, J. Asgari, and D. Hrovat, “MPC-based approach to active steering for autonomous vehicle systems,” Int.
 J. Vehicle Autonomous Systems, vol. 3, no. 2/3/4,